ciena/voltha-access-edge/README.md

 cd /vagrant
 make start-network
 ```
-After creating the network devices the script will leave you in the `mininet` CLI and as such the terminal in you you execute `make start-network` is now dedicated.
+After creating the network devices the script will leave you in the `mininet` CLI and as such the terminal in you you execute `make start-network` is now dedicated. **NOTE:** *It is reccomended that you start `mininet` in a `screen` session, so that the `mininet` process can continue to run if you have to disconnect from the host.*

 ### Add VM Interfaces to Network
 ```bash